On Regularizability and its Application to Online Control of Unstable LTI Systems: DGR Algorithm

 \subsubsection{Informativity of the \ac{DGR} Generated Data}

-In the sequel, we show that \ac{DGR} generates linearly independent data; we then proceed to make a connection between this independence structure and the number of excited modes in the system.
-Before we proceed, let us define $L_k^t(A)$, that is based on $k$ modes of a matrix $A$, as,
+{ In the sequel, we show that \ac{DGR} generates linearly independent state-trajectory data; we refer to this as informativity of data.} We then proceed to make a connection between this independence structure and the number of excited modes in the system.
+Before we proceed, let us define $L_k^t(A)$, that is based on eigenvalues corresponding to $k$ modes of a matrix $A$, as,